msamendinger/spacelift-poc/README.md

 - way to roll everything back if deployment didn't work
 - spacelift_module doesn't detect when module with the same id is already present, only after apply
 - it's snappy
+- How to work with all the checks in branch protection rules